 However every activity, no matter how safe the environment appears, carries some risk.
 You use Bude Sea Pool and the area around it at your own risk.
 You must take responsibility for your own safety when you visit Bude Sea Pool.
 The following guidelines will help you to stay safe and enjoy yourself.

-Both RNLI beach lifeguards and dedicated Bude Sea Pool staff are stationed around the Pool during the season.
-Please follow their instructions and guidance.
 If you notice anyone who appears to be struggling in Bude Sea Pool (or on the beach or in the sea itself) please alert an RNLI lifeguard immediately.

 CHILDREN should always be supervised by a responsible adult.